RidhwaanDev/Basar/README.md

 # ArabicOCR

-Convert Arabic documents to clickable Arabic text in Google Docs, MS Word, PDF.
+Convert an Arabic pdf to a clickable PDF

 scanpdf.app